Navigating GDPR Compliance: Guide for Small Businesses

 5: Address Vendor Risks

-It is usual for a small firm to have several suppliers engaged in its operations and procedures.
+It is common for a small firm to have multiple suppliers involved in its operations and procedures.
 However, they may not be GDPR compliant.
 Article 28 of the GDPR compels organizations to enter into processing agreements between data controllers and processors to guarantee compliance with GDPR obligations.

 As the marketing, product development, and IT teams continue to review and collaborate with third-party vendors, ensure they all satisfy the same GDPR compliance standards.
 Take the time to compile a list of suppliers that receive data and determine if they are controllers or processors.